aoloe/scribus-script-repository/mail-merge/README.md

 - The first line of the `csv` file is a header with the name of the fields.
 - You need to save the _template_ document before running the script (unsaved changes will be used for the first row and then discarded for the other rows).
 - The script replaces all occurences of the placeholders with the matching values in the current row of the `csv` file.
-- It creates one Pdf per row, stores it next to the Scribus file and adds the value of each first field to the file name.
+- It creates one Pdf per row in the CSV, stores it next to the Scribus file and adds the value of each first field to the file name.
 - After each row, the document is reverted to the saved state and the replacements are discarded.

 ## Usage